[Notice]Not tax advice. State rules change. Consult a CPA before relocating. Last reviewed Apr 2026.

 Q.01Which states have no tax on capital gains?

 Eight of the nine no-income-tax states have zero state tax on capital gains: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, and Wyoming.
-The exception is Washington, which enacted a 7 percent capital gains tax effective 2022 on long-term gains exceeding $250,000 per year.
+The exception is Washington, which enacted a capital gains tax effective 2022 on long-term gains above an annual standard deduction ($278,000 for 2025), at 7 percent and 9.9 percent on the portion above $1 million.

 Q.02Does Florida tax dividend income?